bharatUSAA/bbu-gf/docs/gf_info/glossary.md

 ### Governing Body

-An organization or consortium that is responsible for the management of an Identity Utility Network.
+An organization or consortium that is responsible for the management of a Public Identity Utility.

 ### Backbone Network

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
 Governed by its own governance framework.
-See also *Identity Utility Network*.
+See also *Public Identity Utility*.

-### Peer-Net (*Deprecated*)
+### Peer-Net
+> *Deprecated*

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
 Governed by its own governance framework.
 See also *Backbone Network*.

 ### Network of Networks

-A decentralized collection of discoverable and interoperable Identity Utility Networks.
+A decentralized collection of discoverable and interoperable public identity utilities.
 The internet is an exemplar of a network of networks structure based on DNS and URI standards.

 ### DID Ledger

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
-See *Identity Utility Network (IUN)*
+See *Public Identity Utility*

-### Identity Utility Network (IUN)
+### Public Identity Utility

 A distinct system of domain specific ledgers operated by decentralized peer nodes and associated with a DID Namespace.
-Preferably built on Hyperledger Indy, this ```DID Ledger```, is governed by an independent governing body and its own governance framework.
+The ```DID Ledger```, is governed by an independent governing body and its own governance framework.
 Due to the overuse of terms such as "Network" and "Ledger", the term "Utility" has been accepted by the Bedrock Consortium to allow for additional clarity.
 See also *Backbone Network*.

-### Remote Identity Utility (Remote IUN)

-An Identity Utility Network associated with a DID Root Namespace that operates under its own Governance Framework.

 ### Decentralized DID Namespace Registry (DDNR)

-Provides registration, discovery, and access for an Identity Utility Network.
+Provides registration, discovery, and access for a Public Identity Utility.

 ### Identity Utility Administrator